X

 RotoBaller's top 100 fantasy football rookie rankings for 2025 NFL rookies.
 These updated staff rankings are from after the NFL Draft and include RB, WR, TE, QB.

 The 2025 NFL Draft is officially in the rear-view mirror, which means the thick of dynasty rookie drafts is here!
-Below you will find the updated 2025 fantasy football rookie rankings after the NFL Draft, updated as of April 2025, and ranks the top 100 NFL rookies.
+Below you will find our updated 2025 fantasy football rookie rankings after the NFL Draft, with updated ranks for the top 100 NFL rookies.
 Where do players like Travis Hunter, Omarion Hampton, Matthew Golden, RJ Harvey, Jayden Higgins, and more stand after landing in great spots?
 What about rookies who landed in crowded offenses like Colston Loveland, Luther Burden, and Dylan Sampson?
 Let's navigate the rankings below to find out.

 Our team's fantasy football rookie rankings were updated immediately following the 2025 NFL Draft, and take draft capital and landing spot into account.
 We'll continue to make updates as developments around the league take place.
 In addition to this article, you should also check out our other dynasty rookie rankings and analysis articles, including in-depth coverage of the NFL Draft and various NFL rookie profiles.